Uma Thurman: Relationships

-Thurman met married English actor Gary Oldman on the set of State of Grace; Oldman was married to British actress Lesley Manville at the time and they had a 3-month-old son.
-He left Manville for Thurman, and they married in 1990 and divorced in 1992.
+Thurman met English actor Gary Oldman on the set of State of Grace; they married in 1990 and divorced in 1992.
 On May 1, 1998, she married American actor Ethan Hawke, whom she met on the set of the 1997 film Gattaca.
 Hawke's novel Ash Wednesday is dedicated to "Karuna", Thurman's middle name.
 Together, Thurman and Hawke have two children, a daughter, Maya (born in 1998), and a son, Levon (born in 2002).
 The couple separated in 2003, and the divorce was finalized in August 2005.

+Thurman was engaged to American businessman and hotelier André Balazs from 2003 to 2007 but never tied the knot.
+They briefly rekindled their relationship from 2014 to 2015.
 Thurman began dating London-based French financier Arpad Busson in 2007, and they announced their engagement in June 2008.
 In late 2009, they called off their engagement, but reconciled soon after.
 The couple called off the engagement for the second time in April 2014.
 Thurman and Busson have a daughter, Luna Thurman-Busson, born in July 2012.
 In January 2017, Thurman and Busson began child custody negotiations in relation to their daughter, which resulted in Thurman receiving primary physical custody later that month.

+She dated architect Peter Sabbeth in 2020.
+As of 2021, she was dating American media executive Justin B. Smith.